84 PERCENT HAVE

 make sense of the uprising.
 ‘I understand people who get madder

-y dav when they keep reading we're the best-performing economy
+every dav when they keep reading we're the best-performing economy

 and yet eighty-four per cent of the people haven't had an increase in their

-since the crash.’
+income since the crash.’
 Wages have been stagnant for so long, he said,

-at it was a wonder that it had taken this many years for the electorate to
+that it was a wonder that it had taken this many years for the electorate to

 erupt.
 In New Hampshire, Sanders received sixty per cent of the vote and

-Hillary] Clinton thirty-eight per cent - one of the worst electoral defeats that
+[Hillary] Clinton thirty-eight per cent - one of the worst electoral defeats that

 either Clinton had ever suffered. “

-Ryan Lizza, “The Great Divide, Clinton, Sanders and the Future
+Ryan Lizza, “The Great Divide, Clinton, Sanders and the

 of the Democratic Party,” New Yorker, March 21, 2016, pp: 38-44 (39).